What exactly sets the top salespeople apart from their peers?

 It’s important to know when you feel more and less energetic, use this information to arrange high-energy and low-energy tasks through your day.

 TIP #4 MAY I HELP YOU?

 One that took me by surprise!
 I thought it was a good sale practice to ask “May I help you?
 After reading 21 Secrets of Million-Dollar Sellers, I had to change my mind.

 “Banning “May I help you?” from your greeting is a good idea in pretty much any sales situation.
 When you ask someone if she needs help, that’s a closed-ended question that can be answered with a yes or a no. If the potential buyer says no, you’re already starting at a disadvantage.”

 Instead use, for example: “Welcome to our dealership,” and avoid one of the pushy salespeople behaviors.

-There are plenty of advice through 21 Secrets of Million-Dollar Sellers of top performing salespeople such as “Make your client a friend before you make him or her a customer.”
+There is plenty of advice through 21 Secrets of Million-Dollar Sellers of top performing salespeople such as “Make your client a friend before you make him or her a customer.”
 Moreover, “million-dollar producers are not in the sales business.
 They are in the relationship business.”
 Furthermore, about listening, “a reminder to stop, close your mouth, and listen.
 Listening carefully to your clients is crucial to sales success.”